BayLab/MarineGenomics2022/docs/09-Week9.gwas.md

 ## load in the data

 The data for this week consist of several files in beagle format, a genome index file (.fai), and a few small text files.
+Let's start by downloading the data we will be working with this week:

 ```html
 wget https://raw.githubusercontent.com/BayLab/MarineGenomicsData/main/week8.tar.gz

 tar -xzvf week8.tar.gz
 ```